Wrl60/GettingAndCleaningDataCourseProject/README.md

 # GettingAndCleaningDataCourseProject

-This respository is submit project for the Getting and Cleaning Data course
+This respository is for me to submit my final project for the Getting and Cleaning Data course